What is this?

 At the Little U L.A.D Studio, we guide teens in Competencies in the Creative Industry.
-There are 4 core modules in L.A.D Studio.
-Each module is pegged to a criteria from the competency Creativity.
 Students who finish each module successfully will obtain a credit for their MTC Learning Record.
-The modules repeat in cycles of 2 years.
-Each module will take up 1 term (or 16 weeks).
+Each module will take up 1 term (or 16 weeks) to complete.

-2) a project cover sheet.
-The project cover sheet (and appendixed documents) will be the final evidence uploaded to the MTC portal for the MTC Learning Record.
-Once accepted by the administrator on the portal, the evidence is equivalent to 1 credit obtained for the competency.
+Each module has a Project Cover Sheet (PCS) with appendixed documents.
+This will be the final evidence uploaded to the MTC portal for the MTC Learning Record.
+Once accepted by the administrator on the portal, the evidence is equivalent to 0.5 credit or 1 credit obtained for the competency.

 Product Design